This section provides answers to general VMware Tanzu Application Catalog (Tanzu Application Catalog) questions.

 One form factor, four verifications

-The entire Tanzu Application Catalog is also tested against major cloud platforms covering more than 90% of deployment scenarios.
+The entire VMware Tanzu Application Catalog is also tested against major cloud platforms covering more than 90% of deployment scenarios.
 For more information, see Interoperability.

 All container images, Helm charts, and virtual machines available in the catalog are continuously verified to ensure they include the latest dependencies and minimal CVEs.